mkhuda/indofix/README.md

 ```
 Valid params is `nomina`, `verba`, `kpst`, and `other`

+> This gem are still under development, Open Issues / Ideas are welcome.
+Thank you

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/iBahasa/indofix.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.